 6. Tree and flower buds.
 Our water maples and red maples are the first trees to show signs of budding.
 In a few weeks the bare, leafless branches will offer a reddish glow—the effect created by the thousands of growing red buds at the end of every twig.
 Soon every living tree in our woods will be about to burst into leaf.
 When the budding is at its fullest, we know the blue-gray gnatcatchers will be here soon.

 5. Duck flights.
-As the Great Lakes begin to open up and ice disperses, we get skeins of ducks coming up the Ohio River Valley.
+As northern lakes and rivers begin to open up, we get skeins of ducks coming up the Ohio River Valley.
 It’s so exciting to take a Sunday drive along the rivers and past the ponds in our area, because each one offers a chance to see the first stunning drake bufflehead, ring-necked duck, or even a northern pintail.
 Our first spring ducks are often the hardy mallards and black ducks, followed closely by the impressive wood ducks.
 One of these years we hope to put in a pond on our property, so we might lure some waterfowl to stop and rest.

 4. Juncos leaving.
 Though we’ll have a few with us until early May, by late February, our junco numbers are slowly dwindling.
 I’m always fascinated by these little grayish wonders that seem to be with us no matter how bad the weather, all winter long, scratching out seed bits from under our feeders.
 This species is a notable “get” for our spring Big Day list in early May (when a late-lingering junco may visit our feeder) and for our Big Sit day in early October (when the first junco of winter magically appears at our feeders).
 Before they leave, our juncos sing and jostle around our yard with increasing intensity, practicing for the coming breeding season.